Transformers: The Ride – 3D: Ride

-Hot air and fog generate the illusion of an explosion.
-Evac then heads through the hole in a building which was caused by the explosion.
-Inside lies Devastator, who is trying to suck everything out of the building.
+Evac then heads through the hole in a building which was caused by the explosion by Megatron's missile.
+Inside lies Devastator, a "Combiner", a colossal robot formed by multiple Decepticons combining together, who is trying to catch Evac for the AllSpark with his right hand, but misses it, and sucks everything out of the building into his vortex.
 Ratchet and Ironhide open fire at Devastator while Evac reverses to escape the suction and continues moving when Devastator stops.
-Here the Autobot Sideswipe helps in the battle against the Decepticon Bonecrusher.
+Here, the Autobot Sideswipe (in a hybrid sleek, silver 2009 Chevrolet Corvette Stingray concept car/robot form) helps in the battle against the Decepticon, Bonecrusher (in a hybrid Buffalo MPV/robot form), by firing two bullets from Sideswipe's gun (because Evac's gun is jammed).
 Devastator returns to the scene with the vortex opened.
-Evac activates his "battle shields" and pulls himself through it.
-Once ejected from Devastator's "behind", Evac is caught by Starscream from his grappling hook-like tool.
-Starscream then throws him across several city blocks before landing on a construction site and smashing into some drums which release clouds of fog resulting in Evac asking if the riders are okay.
-Optimus Prime and Megatron continue their battle in the construction site as Evac reverses away in an attempt to protect the AllSpark.
-Starscream appears for a second time but is chased away by two NEST helicopters.
+Evac activates his "Battle Shields" and pulls himself through it through sets of his spinning exhaust gears.
+Once ejected from Devastator's "behind", Evac is caught by Starscream with his Emp-Claw/Grapple Cable (or simply his Grappling Hook) that the humans are his.
+When Evac tells the riders to hold on, Starscream then throws him across several city blocks (with him crashing into an offices of another building in the scene through glass windows with Starscream and the cord of his Grappling Hook) before Starscream releases his Grappling Hook, to make Evac, while telling the riders to brace themselves, land on a construction site and smashing into some drums, which release clouds of fog, resulting in Evac asking if the riders are okay and telling them that they got to find a way down.
+Optimus Prime and Megatron continue their battle on the construction site as Evac reverses away in an attempt to protect the AllSpark.
+Starscream appears for a second time after shooting the first NEST helicopter, telling Evac and the riders that he's just dropping in, but is chased away by two NEST helicopters on his left side after they shoot nine bullets at him, he shoots six bullets at them using a 20 millimeter M61A2 Vulcan Rotary Cannon on his right arm, jumps off-screen, and transforms into a Lockheed Martin F-22 Raptor fighter jet.